dapr/dapr/samples/distributed-calculator/README.md

 Kudos to [ahfarmer](https://github.com/ahfarmer) whose [React calculator](https://github.com/ahfarmer/calculator)
 sample was used for the client.

-Each application has been dockerized and pushed into [dockerhub](https://hub.docker.com/u/actionsdemoes), where we will pull them from.
+Each application has been dockerized and pushed into an [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/), where we will pull them from.

 ## Prerequisites